Mango Dining Table - Warm Exotic Custom Wood

 How long does a mango dining table last?

-With good maintenance (regular oiling, wiping stains immediately, no prolonged moisture), a solid mango dining table can last 30–50 years or longer.
+With good maintenance (regular oiling, wiping spills immediately, no prolonged moisture), a solid mango dining table lasts 30–50 years or longer.
 The wood becomes more beautiful with age.

 Does mango combine well with other wood types?

 Yes — mango combines well with oak (both warm), walnut (color contrast), and with white or light furniture (warmth contrast).
-Mix-and-match of wood types creates a richer, more personal interior.
+Mixing and matching wood types creates a richer, more personal interior.

 Can I finish a mango dining table in any color?

 Yes — natural, dark stained, matte black, and light wax oil are the standard options.
-Other colors are available upon request.
-We always recommend viewing a sample first.
+Other colors on request.
+We always advise viewing a sample first.

 Is mango wood more scratch-resistant than oak?

-Mango is slightly softer than oak and therefore a bit more susceptible to scratches.
+Mango is slightly softer than oak and therefore slightly more susceptible to scratches.
 With good maintenance and normal use, this is barely noticeable.
-Choose hardwax oil as a finish for extra protection.
+Choose hard wax oil as a finish for extra protection.

 Your Custom Mango Dining Table